barumau/pandunia/english/dunia_pijin.md

 The normal sentence word order is subject-verb-object, following the pattern of both English and Chinese.

     English:   I love you, and you love me.
-    Pandunia:  mi romansa tu, tu romansa mi.
+    Pandunia:  me ai ni, ni ai me.
     Chinese:   Wǒ ài nǐ, nǐ ài wǒ. (我爱你，你爱我。)

 The verb **bei** is used when the object of an action comes first in the sentence.
 (This is the so called passive sentence.)

     English:   The apples were eaten.
-    Pandunia:  pingo bei kana.
+    Pandunia:  apel bei yem.
     Chinese:   Píngguǒ bèi chī le. (苹果被吃了。)

 **Bei** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".

     English:   It can not be eaten.
-    Pandunia:  ye no ken bei kana.
+    Pandunia:  ta no ken bei yem.
     Chinese:   Tā bù néng bèi chī. (它不能被吃。)

 Like Chinese, Pandunia doesn't mark verbs with a word like "to".

     English:   I invite him to drink coffee.
-    Pandunia:  mi cing ye kana kafe.
+    Pandunia:  me ciq ta yem kafe.
     Chinese:   Wǒ qǐng tā hē kāfēi. (我请他喝咖啡。)

 In Pandunia and Chinese, nouns can be singular or plural depending on surrounding words.
 There's no plural ending like -s in English.
 Also verbs are not conjugated.
-One word, **si**, is used instead of _am, is, are, was, were..._
+One word, **e**, is used instead of _am, is, are, was, were..._

     English:   It is an apple.
-    Pandunia:  ye si pingo.
+    Pandunia:  ta e apel.
     Chinese:   Tā shì píngguǒ. (他是苹果。)

     English:   They are apples.
-    Pandunia:  yemen si pingo.
+    Pandunia:  tata e apel.
     Chinese:   Tāmen shì píngguǒ. (他们是苹果。)